Lorizio/Delta-3D-Printer/software/README.md

 0. __Connect to the printer__.
 In the main Repetier Host window, check that you are connected to the printer by verifying that the "Connect" button is green.
 If it's not, follow the latter advice.
 1. __Import the object__.
 In the right panel, select the first tab labelled "Object Placement".
 Import the desired shape to print using the "+" button.
 You can import any STL file and make them bigger, crop them and move them as you want.
 2. __Slice it__.
 In the third panel labelled "Slicer", hit the big button called "Slice with Slic3r".
 	* The fourth tab should then open and display the time it will take for the printer to print the object and some other informations.
-3. __Launch the print__.
+3. __Launch it__.
 Hit the "Play" button and watch your printer moving.
-* __*Be ready to push the __Reset__ button on the Arduino board in case of any unwanted behaviour due to bad settings*__
+* **_Be ready to push the __Reset__ button on the Arduino board in case of any unwanted behaviour due to bad settings_**

 ## Shapes